 THE NAUTICAM NA-D500 UNDERWATER HOUSING

-NA-D500 will also be compatible with the new Nauticam TTL Converter!
-This user installable upgrade provides accurate automatic TTL flash exposure with a number of popular flashes, and offers both optical and electrical strobe triggering in a single unit!
+ACCESSORY TTL CONVERTERThe NA-D500 is compatible with the Nauticam TTL Converter (26308).
+This user installable upgrade provides accurate automatic TTL flash exposure with a number of popular flashes, and offers both optical and electrical strobe triggering in a single unit.

 A double thumb lever accesses playback and the assignable Fn2 Button.